 Johnathan Dickinson State Park – Hobe Sound/Jupiter

 Definitely a state park with a ton of outdoor activities available.
 Great programs for families with young children.
-Suitable for all size RV’s with full amenities.
-Two campsites available in huge park.
-Only downside for me was the openness of the campsite in the front area of the park, meaning not real wooded or shady.
+Suitable for all-size RV’s with full amenities.
+Two campsites are available in this huge park.
+The only downside for me was the openness of the campsite in the front area of the park, meaning not real wooded or shady.
 The back campsite by the river had more shade trees.
-However, with all the activities available at this park, the pro’s outweigh the one con, in my opinion.
+However, with all the activities available at this park, the pros outweigh the one con, in my opinion.

 Suwannee River State Park Live Oak

-Sites with all hookups, water, electric and sewer with shower facilities nearby.
+Sites with all hookups, water, electricity, and sewer with shower facilities nearby.
 On the scenic Suwannee River.
-Rural area of the state and very quiet.
+The rural area of the state and very quiet.

 Rv and tent campsites with primitive campsites also available.
-Water and electric available at all RV sites and dump station provided.
-Each site has fire ring and picnic table and each loop of sites has laundry facilities and hot showers. camp store, cafe’ and pool nearby.
+Water and electricity available at all RV sites, and dump station provided.
+Each site has a fire ring and picnic table, and each loop of sites has laundry facilities and hot showers.
+Camp store, cafe’ and pool nearby.
 Very scenic.

-The park has three campgrounds and each site is equipped with 50 amp electrical service, water, a fire ring and picnic table.
-The sites in Palmetto Ridge also have sewer hook ups.
-A dump station is located near Old Prairie Campground and laundry facilities are available to all campers in Old Prairie and Palmetto Ridge Campgrounds.
+The park has three campgrounds, and each site is equipped with 50 amp electrical service, water, a fire ring, and a picnic table.
+The sites in Palmetto Ridge also have sewer hookups.
+A dump station is located near Old Prairie Campground, and laundry facilities are available to all campers in Old Prairie and Palmetto Ridge Campgrounds.
 All campsite areas have restroom facilities with hot showers nearby.
-As with all Florida State Parks, it is a good idea to reserve you campsite way in advance as they book up quickly.
+As with all Florida State Parks, it is a good idea to reserve your campsite way in advance as they book up quickly.
 Myakka River State Park Reservations

 159 campsites in this 9000 plus acre State Park.
-Most campsites are equipped with electric and water.
-No sewer, however dump station is provided.
-Camp Store, hot showers, restrooms and recreation hall.
+Most campsites are equipped with electricity and water.
+No sewer; however, a dump station is provided.
+Camp Store, hot showers, restrooms, and recreation hall.
 Dogs are allowed but must be kept on a leash.